 Understand that Sales are Final

-Probably the biggest difference between an online auction and a traditional shopping experience is the ability to return.
+The ability to return is probably the biggest difference between an online auction and a traditional shopping experience.
 Items bought through an auction have limited return options.
 You’re rarely allowed to return an item simply because you don’t like it.

 Instead, you’ll only have rescission rights.
-If any aspect of the product is damaged or is significantly different than how the seller described it, then you’ll want to request a refund.
+If any aspect of the product is damaged or significantly different from how the seller described it, you’ll want to request a refund.
 After that time passes, however, the item is yours no matter what.